lpasquale/kEEPER/README.md

 The *ASP* platform that we have chosen to use is *Clingo*/*Gringo*/*Clasp*.<br>
 These tools are part of the *Potsdam Answer Set Solving Collection* (POTASSCO); more information about how to obtain and install them is available on the [web site](http://potassco.sourceforge.net) of the project.<br>
 We use version 3 of Clingo, Gringo, and Clasp.
-Usage of higher versions of these tools would lead to errors.
+Usage of higher versions of these tools would lead to errors.<br>
+Morevoer, the PATH Environment Variable should point to Clingo, Gringo and Clasp target folders.

 The Inductive Logic Programming System that we use is *XHAIL*.
 More information about how to obtain and install XHAIL is available on the [web site](https://github.com/stefano-bragaglia/XHAIL) of the project.